Comparing homological invariants for mapping classes of surfaces: Introduction

+The result above is based on computer calculations using~\cite{Pyt}.
+In fact, we confirmed Conjecture~\ref{conj:in_intro} in many other cases; in Section~\ref{sec:conj_iso} we prove Theorem~\ref{thm:int}, and list some of the other relevant computations.

-We explain where such isomorphism may come from.
-In Section \ref{sec:bordered<->Fuk}, we sketch symplectic geometric interpretation of bordered Heegaard Floer homology by Denis Auroux, which is based on partially wrapped Fukaya category of punctured surfaces and their symmetric products.
-In the framework of Fukaya category, if one wants to compare Hochschild homology of a bimodule to fixed point Floer cohomology via open-closed map, one needs to consider the same kind of perturbations for both invariants.
-Specifically, in partially wrapped theory, one needs to consider perturbations at infinity coming from non-constant Hamiltonian on the boundary, see left of Figure \ref{fig:1bpt_perturbation}.
-We denote the corresponding version of fixed point Floer cohomology by $HF^{1bp}(\phi)$.
-Such fixed point Floer cohomology was not considered before, but could be defined analogously to other versions.
-Instead we choose to work with version $HF(\tilde{\phi}\: ;\ U_2+,U_1-)$, defined in terms of existing invariants.
-We then explain our choice, i.e. why $HF(\tilde{\phi}\: ;\ U_2+,U_1-)$ is naturally isomorphic to $HF^{1bp}(\phi)$.
-After this, in Section \ref{sec:LF}, we show how our conjecture (double basepoint version of it, to be precise) can be viewed as an instance of a more general conjecture in symplectic geometry.
-It states that the open-closed map in Fukaya-Seidel category of Lefschetz fibration induces an isomorphism.
+We further explain where an isomorphism $HH_*(N(\phi^{-1})) \cong HF^{*+1}(\tilde{\phi}\:;\: U_2^+,U_1^-)$ may come from.
+In Section~\ref{sec:bordered<->Fuk}, we describe the spectacular connection, due to Auroux, between bordered Heegaard Floer theory and the partially wrapped Fukaya categories of punctured surfaces and their symmetric products.
+In the light of this connection the bimodule $N(\phi)$ becomes a graph bimodule $N_{\F_z}(\phi)$, associated to an automorphism of the partially wrapped Fukaya category of a surface $\F_z(\Sigma)$ induced by $\phi$.
+Moreover, there is a natural $open$-$closed$ map from the Hochschild homology of the graph bimodule into fixed point Floer cohomology, provided that we consider the same kind of Hamiltonian perturbations for both invariants.
+Based on these Fukaya categorical structures, in Section~\ref{sec:LF} we obtain theoretical evidence for Conjecture~\ref{conj:in_intro}.
+Namely, we show how the double basepoint version of Conjecture~\ref{conj:in_intro} can be viewed as an instance of a more general conjecture of Seidel~\cite[Conjecture 7.18]{Sei3II}, which states that the open-closed map in the Fukaya-Seidel category of a Lefschetz fibration is an isomorphism.

+Below we drew a diagram which concisely describes the main invariants and relationships between them, which we study in this paper: